RHsu24/LLM_Test/readme.md

-This repository was used to test some of the top ASR (Automatic Speed Recognition) Models and their effectiveness in inferring words and sentences from recorded audio, compared to manual transcription.
+This repository was used to test some of the top ASR (Automatic Speed Recognition) Models from [HuggingFace](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard) and their effectiveness in inferring words and sentences from recorded audio, compared to manual transcription.
 These scripts have been designed to run on a HPC (High Performance Computing) Cluster, specifically the Katana HPC.
 These scripts perform batch inference in non-real-time and are focused on tracking accuracy rather than speed.